Sure Dividend

 Growth Prospects

 Brown-Forman has a strong growth track record; the company even increased its earnings-per-share during the last financial crisis, as demand for alcohol is not especially cyclical.
-From 2013 to 2022, Brown-Forman grew its earnings-per-share by a 4% average compound rate.
-Earnings-per-share were driven by a combination of several factors, including revenue growth, rising margins, and the impact of a declining share count.
+Historical earnings-per-share were driven by a combination of several factors, including revenue growth, rising margins, and the impact of a declining share count.

 Because Brown-Forman owns strong brands and is active in the super and ultra-premium alcoholic beverages markets, which see consistent market growth, Brown-Forman should be able to keep its revenue growth going forward.